fgsdeve/-PWA-Text-Editor/README.md

 ## Usage
 1. To use the application:
 2. Open your browser and navigate to http://localhost:3000.
-3. Sign up for a new account or log in using existing credentials.
-4. Create or edit text documents directly in the browser.
+3. Create or edit text documents directly in the browser.

 ## Features
 - Offline capabilities using service workers and IndexedDB.